 - Next, add the mushrooms, carrots, and red bell pepper and cook for another 5-7 minutes, or until the carrots are cooked but still slightly crunchy.

 - Add the remaining two tablespoons of vegan butter as well as the cooked rice.
 Sautée for about 5 minutes to fry the rice and make it slightly crispy.

 - In a small bowl, combine the tamarind juice, maple syrup, soy sauce, and minced chili.
 Stir to combine and pour it into the skillet.
-Stir to coat the rice with the sauce and cook for another 5 minutes, or until the rice has absorbed the sauce and start to brown.
+Stir to coat the rice with the sauce and cook for another 5 minutes, or until the rice has absorbed the sauce.

-- Remove from heat, stir in the diced pineapple and top with green onions and roasted peanuts!
-Serve as is or as a side.
+- Stir in the diced pineapple, top with green onions and roasted peanuts, and serve!